 Cribs for Kids® is a National Infant Safe Sleep Program administered through Sudden Infant Death Syndrome of Pennsylvania (SIDSPA).
 Through their research, SIDSPA has found that babies who sleep in unsafe sleep environments, including adult beds, are at 40 times greater risk of dying from SIDS.
 Cribs for Kids® has been identified as a key factor in reducing the rate of infant deaths due to SIDS and accidental suffocation.
 The safe-sleep education program will help reduce the risk of injury and death of infants due to unsafe sleep environments.
-Cribs for Kids® has been providing safe-sleep education with the intervention of a Graco Pack ‘n Play portable crib, to families who cannot otherwise afford a safe place for their babies to sleep.
+Cribs for Kids® has been providing safe-sleep education with the intervention of a portable crib to families who cannot otherwise afford a safe place for their babies to sleep.

 How the Program Works

-- Dental Center of NW Ohio
+Hospital Council of NW Ohio (Pathways/Carenet)

 Neighborhood Health Association

 Toledo Healthy Tomorrows